Sign up to our newsletter and get exclusive offers and information about new products.

 We compare the two most popular music streaming services; Spotify and Apple Music, to see which one hits the right notes with our speakers.

 With 75 million subscribers, it’s no surprise that Spotify is the first music service that comes to mind when deciding which music service to go for.
-Having launched in 2008, Spotify has been a market leader despite several competitors entering the market.
+Launched in 2008, Spotify has been a market leader despite several competitors entering the market.

 One of the biggest factors to consider when comparing streaming services is the size of their libraries and the quality of music.
 With over 30-million songs under its belt, there is bound to be something for everyone on Spotify.